markmead/hyperui/README.md

 1. Clone Repo
 2. Run `yarn`
 3. Run `yarn dev`
-4. Run `yarn css -w`
+4. Run `yarn watch`

-Step 4 is optional, but if you find your new components missing Tailwind CSS classes then you'll need to run `yarn css -w`.
+Step 4 is optional, but if you find your new components missing Tailwind CSS classes then you'll need to run it

 ### Adding Components